Board of Examiners

 The Board of Examiners deals with individual requests from students concerning the curriculum and decides on individual requests for deviations from the standard Teaching and Examination Regulations.

-A student who is considering lodging a complaint or objection should first contact one of the academic counsellors.
+A student who is considering lodging a complaint or appeal should first contact one of the academic counsellors.

 Once a student has successfully passed all their courses, they will be awarded their Bachelor’s or Master’s degree certificate.
 The Board of Examiners is responsible for these degree certificates and decides if the student may be conferred the predicate cum laude.